CORRECTED-Med Crude-End user bid supports Urals further

 URALS

-* Swiss-based refiner Petroplus bid for 100,000 tonnes for Sept.
-26-30 loading at parity to dated BFOE in Northwest Europe, without finding a seller.
+* Swiss based refiner Petroplus bid for 100,000 tonnes for Sept.
+26-30 loading at parity to dated BFOE minuscents a barrel in Northwest Europe, without finding a seller.
 BFO-URL-NWE

 LIGHTS